-In this article, we will discuss whether the happiness baseline myth is really true and whether we can do something to permanently increase or decrease our level of happiness.
+In this article, we will discuss whether the happiness baseline theory is really true and whether we can do something to permanently increase or decrease our level of happiness.
 We will start with studies of lottery winner, which is often used to show support to the happiness baseline theory, stating later evidence against the happiness baseline theory.

 Why an Average Lottery Winner is Unhappy?

 To win a lottery is a common dream, since we believe that by drastically increasing our financial well-being we will be able to acquire all these interesting goods and experiences that will increase our happiness.